rhnvrm/beautiful-jekyll/_posts/2016-08-07-share-wifi-via-ethernet-gnome-3-20.md

 ---

 There is a hidden method to share your WiFi over Ethernet in the latest Gnome.
-I stumbled upon this while trying to connect my RaspberryPi 3B with my Universities Internet.
+I stumbled upon this while trying to connect my RaspberryPi 3B with my University's Internet.

 1. Type `nm-connection-editor` in your terminal.
 2. Add a shared network connection by pressing the Add button.